LucaCanali/Miscellaneous/Spark_Notes/Spark_DataFrame_Histograms.md

 res1: (Array[Double], Array[Long]) = (Array(0.0, 3.0, 6.0, 9.0),Array(3, 3, 4))
 ```

-- histogrammar package
 - Histogrammar is a package for creating histograms
   - See https://histogrammar.github.io
   - See example to use histogrammar with Spark at https://github.com/histogrammar/histogrammar-python#example-notebooks